grafana/agent/docs/sources/flow/reference/cli/run.md

 the "seed node") can either omit the flags that specify peers to join or can try to connect to itself.

-The `--cluster.name` can be use to prevent two clusters from accidentally merging.
+The `--cluster.name` can be used to prevent two clusters from accidentally merging.
 When `--cluster.name` is set, nodes will be prevented from joining that cluster if they do not have the same value for `--cluster.name`.